Laos: Tourism

 The tourism sector has grown from 80,000 international visitors in 1990, to 1.876 million in 2010, when tourism had been expected to rise to US$1.5857 billion by 2020.
-In 2010, 1 in every 11 jobs was in the tourism sector.
+In 2010, 1 in 11 jobs was in the tourism sector.
 Export earnings from international visitors and tourism goods are expected to generate 16% of total exports or US$270.3 million in 2010, growing in nominal terms to US$484.2 million (12.5% of the total) in 2020.
 The European Council on Trade and Tourism awarded the country the "World Best Tourist Destination" designation for 2013 for architecture and history.
 In 2024, tourist numbers topped 5 million, contributing over US$1 billion to the economy.

-The Lao National Tourism Administration, related government agencies and the private sector are working together to realise the vision put forth in the country's National Ecotourism Strategy and Action Plan.
-This includes decreasing the environmental and cultural impact of tourism; increasing awareness in the importance of ethnic groups and biological diversity; providing a source of income to conserve, sustain and manage the Lao protected area network and cultural heritage sites; and emphasizing the need for tourism zoning and management plans for sites that will be developed as ecotourism destinations.
+The Laotian National Tourism Administration, related government agencies and the private sector are working together to realise the vision put forth in the country's National Ecotourism Strategy and Action Plan.
+This includes decreasing the environmental and cultural impact of tourism; increasing awareness in the importance of ethnic groups and biological diversity; providing a source of income to conserve, sustain and manage the Laotian protected area network and cultural heritage sites; and emphasising the need for tourism zoning and management plans for sites that will be developed as ecotourism destinations.

 Transportation

 Rivers are a means of transport in Laos.

-The mountainous geography of Laos had impeded Laos's ground transportation development throughout the 20th century.
-Its first railway line, a 3-km long metre-gauge railway that connects southern Vientiane to Thailand, opened in 2009.
-In December 2021, the 414-km long Boten–Vientiane railway that runs from the capital Vientiane to Boten at the northern border with China and was built as part of China's Belt and Road Initiative was opened.
+Laos's first railway line, a 3-km long metre-gauge railway that connects southern Vientiane to Thailand, opened in 2009.
+The 422-km long Boten–Vientiane railway runs from Vientiane to Boten at the northern border with China, built as part of China's Belt and Road Initiative.

-There is external and internal telecommunication.
+In 2025, Vientiane started the implementation process for a Bus Rapid Transport system (BRT), which was put on hold in December 2025 due to organisational complications.
+It came as part of a plan for sustainable urban transport in Vientiane.

 93% of households have a telephone, either fixed line or mobile.
 Electricity is available to 93% of the population.

-On 3 December 2021, the 422-kilometre Boten–Vientiane railway, a flagship of the Belt and Road Initiative (BRI), was opened.

 Water supply

-According to the World Bank data conducted in 2014, Laos has met the Millennium Development Goal (MDG) targets on water and sanitation regarding the UNICEF/WHO Joint Monitoring Programme.
+According to the World Bank data conducted in 2014, Laos has met the Millennium Development Goal targets on water and sanitation regarding the UNICEF/WHO Joint Monitoring Programme.
 As of 2018, there are approximately 1.9 million of Lao's population who could not access an improved water supply and 2.4 million people without access to improved sanitation.

 Laos has made progress increasing access to sanitation.
-In 1990 8% of the rural population had access to improved sanitation.
+In 1990, 8% of the rural population had access to improved sanitation.
 Access rose from 10% in 1995 to 38% in 2008.
 Between 1995 and 2008, approximately 1,232,900 more people had access to improved sanitation in rural areas.
-The authorities in Laos have developed an innovative regulatory framework for public–private partnership contracts signed with enterprises, in parallel with more conventional regulation of state-owned water enterprises.
+The authorities have developed an innovative regulatory framework for public–private partnership contracts signed with enterprises, in parallel with more conventional regulation of state-owned water enterprises.